serenov/Image-tracer-/README.md

 # Image-tracer
 A simple game for tracing coordinates of a shape in an image by manual traversal, the game logs the traversed coordinates into the python dictionary.
-The coordinates logged are used to define a discrete Fourier series associated with the coordinates.<br />
+The coordinates logged are used to define a discrete Fourier series associated with those coordinates.<br />
 the game is implemented using pygame library.

 ## ABOUT THE GAME